m4ri0bl/m4ri0bl/README.md

  ### 🙋‍♂️ About me...

  <p>I'm a <strong>cybersecurity student</strong> who loves Offensive Security and Red Teaming.
-I am currently programming and learning different languages such as <strong>Go, Python and Powershell</strong> </p>
+I am currently programming and learning different languages such as <strong>Go, C, Python and Powershell</strong> </p>

  ### 🚀 Programming Languages and Tools...